Effective: January 27, 2020

 “Authorized User” means the individuals You authorize to access the Cloud Service, including Your employees or third parties that access the Cloud Service solely on Your behalf for Your internal operations.

 “Cisco” “we,” “our” or “us” means Cisco Systems, Inc. or its applicable affiliate.

-“Customer Data” means all information and data that You or anyone acting on Your behalf provides or transfers to Cisco in connection with Your use of the Cloud Service.
-Customer Data includes Administrative Data but does not include Telemetry Data.
+“Customer Data” means all information and data that You or an Authorized User provides or transfers to Cisco or that the Cloud Services collects from You, Your Authorized User(s) or Your system(s), in connection with Your use of the Cloud Service or Software, including but not limited to data related to those Authorized Users Customer Data does not include Telemetry Data.